 Give people choice.
-Let them contact you by phone, text, email, Facebook or whatever other mediums make sense to you.
+Let them contact you by phone, text, email, website contact form, Facebook, Twitter, or whatever other mediums make sense to you.
 There’s nothing worse than losing a customer because they’re not comfortable with a particular form of contact.
 These details should be clear on your flier in the form of a “call to action“.
-Don’t just list your details, tell them to contact you.
+Don’t just list your details, actually instruct them to contact you.

 Just because your business is local, don’t ignore having an online presence in the form of a simple website.
 It will generally increase confidence in your business, you can ask your customers for feedback which can be added to the site and you can even add the link to your flyer and push people towards the site which contains more detailed info on your services.

-A lot of people see creating a website as complex or costly but with a full coverage webhost such as Ionos you can spin up a website in minutes, and it can cost you as little as £1/$0.50 a month.
+A lot of people see creating a website as complex or costly but with a full coverage web host such as Ionos you can spin up a website in minutes, and it can cost you as little as £1/$1 a month: